You are currently viewing How to Plan Your First Trip to Ireland: Two Itineraries to Consider

 While Ireland is full of “must-see” attractions, realistically, if you are only in Ireland for, say, 10 days, you will not see all of them.

-So, my advice is to choose an area of the country that you are simply dying to see and then plan your itinerary around that.
+So, my advice is to choose a region of the country that you are simply dying to see and then plan your itinerary around that.

 That is the first step in discovering how to plan your first trip to Ireland.